-Nine The Parish Council will work to enhance existing areas of public open space and seek to create new ones.
+Eight To enhance existing areas of public open space and seek to create new ones.
 The enhancement will meet the needs of local residents and wildlife to offer safe leisure experiences and generally increase the use of such spaces - Policies 1, 2, 3 & 4 relate.